chriswbartley/PMSVM/README.md

 # PMSVM
 Partially Monotone SVM

-This repository provides all MATLAB code necessary to use build Partially Monotone SVM models for binary classification problems.
-The framework is described in Bartey, Liu and Reynolds 'Effective Knowledge Integration in SVM for Improved Accuracy' 2016 (submitted to ECML PKDD).
+This repository provides all MATLAB and PYTHON code necessary to use build Partially Monotone SVM models for binary classification problems.
+The framework is described in Bartey, Liu and Reynolds 'Eective Monotone Knowledge Integration in
+Kernel Support Vector Machines' 2016 (accepted by ADMA 2016).
 Please see the paper for further details.

 A typical process to build a partially monotone knowledge integrated model is: